 Scholarly Commons Citation

 Nourse, Victoria, "Elementary Statutory Interpretation: Rethinking Legislative Intent and History" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1456.
+1456.